 How often should I go?

-The American Academy of Ophthalmology says people under 65 should have an eye exam at least every two years.
-Those over 65 should have one annually.
-But depending on your visual impairment, health condition and conversation with your doctor, the frequency of your visits might vary.
-For example, people with diabetes, a previous eye trauma, surgery or a family history of glaucoma may need an eye exam more often.
+The American Academy of Ophthalmology says people under 65 should have an eye exam at least every two years and one annually.
+However, depending on your visual impairment, health condition, and conversation with your doctor, the frequency of your visits might vary.
+For example, people with diabetes, previous eye trauma, surgery, or a family history of glaucoma may need an eye exam more often.

 -